yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2021/index.md

 Using Unsafe is known to cause precision issues, for example, exaggerating the hitboxes of characters in `Super Smash Bros.
 Ultimate`.
 Users with old or low-end Intel CPUs that lack FMA, feel free to keep Unsafe enabled all the time.

-We provide some examples in the following beautiful and totally perfect table:
+We provide some examples in the following gorgeous and totally perfect table:

 | CPU series | FMA support | Recommended setting |
 | :-----------: | :--------------: | ------------ |